 7. For the floor, a 12 x 24 inch gray slate tile would help to blend the retro and modern styles.
 Slate was commonly used in retro decorating, though typically in entry ways instead of bathrooms, so it is a good material to chose.
 The gray and pink combination is also very retro appropriate.
 What makes it modern–the large size of the tiles.

-8. This flush mount white light from West Elm is modern, yet its shape is reminiscent of a classic retro piece, the Saarinen tulip chair.
+8. This flush mount white light from West Elm (now discontinued) is modern, yet its shape is reminiscent of a classic retro piece, the Saarinen tulip chair.

-9. I can’t tell you how much I want to use this starburst towel bar from Rejuvenation.
+9. I can’t tell you how much I want to use the starburst towel bar from Rejuvenation [alas, now discontinued].
 I’ve been in love with its retro design since the first time I saw it.

 10. I still have to call and verify that such a color exists, but if B&W tile has a light retro pink tile, I’m going to use it for my shower.
 This time I’m going for the classic 4 x 4 inch square wall tile.